 The classic John Kirch paper describes in detail why various Unix operating systems out-perform the Windows OS family.

 For underlying philosophical problems leading to Windows security holes, see Byte, November 1997, pp 81-86 for details of how Microsoft re-invents broken wheels.
-Many problems that were discovered, and fixed, in other operating systems over the past two to twenty years are routinely repeated by Microsoft!
+Many problems that were discovered, and fixed, in other operating systems over the past few decades are routinely repeated by Microsoft!
 Also see Computers and Security, vol 17, no 2, pp 100-106 for details.

 How Microsoft's poor (missing?) protection of the master cryptographic key exposes all of a user's net communication, "How to recover private keys for Microsoft Internet Explorer".

 It is as disorganized and resistant to organization as a herd of cats.

 The kernel of the operating system itself is pretty good.
 But a Linux distribution is largely a pile of things that aren't the kernel and which tend to lower security:

 - Application software — possibly buggy but relied on and assumed secure by users.

 - Graphical environments — even worse!
 More likely to be buggy due to the volume of code, and just like Windows they hide details from users and automatically invoke programs in response to mouse events.

 - Distribution installation and configuration tools — the installation process makes some security related assumptions on behalf of the administrator.
 The configuration tools used for ongoing administration may not be as bad, but they still make some assumptions that the administrator will not notice without great care.